-Be empowered to become a successful professional working to advance the quality of life in communities and contributing to creating lasting social impact.
-Join like-minded individuals and make a difference in the world.
+Be empowered to become a successful professional who works to advance the quality of life in communities and contributes to creating lasting social impact.
+Join like-minded individuals, and make a difference in the world.

-The certificate is ideal when combined with a graduate degree in another area and when used to provide a core concentration in nonprofit leadership and management.
+The certificate is ideal when combined with graduate degrees in other areas and when used to provide a core concentration in nonprofit leadership and management.

 For fall semester - February 1

 Applications are accepted after these dates up until one week before the semester start date with a late fee.

 NLM 540 Strategic Human Resources Management (3) or NLM 545 Volunteer Resource Management (3)